-- 1. All staff, children and caregivers will be screened prior to entering the child care Centre and mid-day (See Screening Policy).
+- 1. All staff and children must self-screen every day before arrival at WITDA and will be screen at mid-day (See Screening Policy).
 Any person who fails the screen will not be permitted into the centre or sent home if they develop any symptoms during the day. - 2.
 All entrances should have hand sanitizer. - 3.
 No visitors or delivery personnel will be permitted into the centre during the pandemic. - 4.
-Recognizing that physical distancing is difficult with small children and infants, additional suggestions include: - o planning activities that do not involve shared objects or toys; - o when possible, moving activities outside to allow for more space; and - o avoiding singing activities indoors. - 5.
+Recognizing that physical distancing is difficult with small children and infants, additional suggestions include: - o planning activities that do not involve shared objects or toys; - \circ when possible, moving activities outside to allow for more space; and - avoiding singing activities indoors. - 5.
 Personal belongings (e.g., backpack, clothing, etc.) should be minimized.
 If brought, belongings should be labeled and kept in the child's cubby/ designated area. - 6.
 The use of communal sensory play materials will not be permitted.
-Individual sensory is fine but one day - 7.
+Individual sensory is fine but one day use. - 7.
 Staff will regularly engage in proper hand hygiene protocol, which includes but is not limited to prior to entering and before leaving a room.
 Hand washing with soap and water is the preferred method, hand sanitizer is also acceptable.
 (See Infection Control Policy). - 8.
-All adults in the centre (i.e., child care staff, visitors, and students) should wear medical masks and eye protection while inside in the child care premises, including in hallways.
+All child care staff and students completing post-secondary placements are required to wear medical masks and eye protection (i.e., face shield or googles) while inside a child care setting, including in hallways and staff rooms (unless eating but time with masks off should be limited and physical distance should be maintained).
+All other adults (i.e. parents/guardians, and visitors) are required to wear a face covering or non-medical mask while inside the premises.